vmware/differential-datalog/doc/language_reference/language_reference.md

 1. *Stratified negation*: No cycle in a graph can contain an edge labeled with negative polarity.
-1. A body of a rule with an aggregate clause cannot contain an atom mutually recursive with its head.
+1. A body of a rule with a group_by clause cannot contain an atom mutually recursive with its head.